CharlieKerfoot/CharlieKerfoot.github.io/_posts/2024-10-20-meta-analysis.md

 These hypotheses guide the exploration of how variables such as gender, faculty, and time spent on the Internet affect attitudes toward technology.
 ## 2. Who is collecting and analyzing this data?

 The data collection and analysis were conducted by Hong Kian Sam, Abang Ekhsan Abang Othman, and Zaimuarifuddin Shukri Nordin from the Faculty of Cognitive Sciences and Human Development, Universiti Malaysia Sarawak (Unimas).
 Their expertise lies in understanding human development in educational and technological contexts.
 Aside from research papers, not much about them is available online.
+This may be relevant later in the discussion of whether publish or perish has impacted this study and how the authors of this paper are researchers by occupation.

 ## 3. What datasets does this study reference or use?
 Are these datasets available to the public?